DIY Fall and Christmas Wood sign that is reversible so less product and more storage for other signs!

-*This posts contains affiliate links, see my full disclosure for details.
+*This post contains affiliate links, see my full disclosure for details.

 2X4 sheet of sanded plywood – cut down to 2X3feet or your own dimensions